crweiner/hacktoberfest-swag-list/README.md

   - Swag: T-Shirt
   - Requirements: Five+ (merged) pull requests or validate 10+ issues
   - How to sign up: No sign-up link. `Contribute to any pull request or issue validation during October, and your work will count towards some swag.` See notes.
-  -Notes: Refer to [magento2](https://github.com/magento/magento2/wiki/SQUASHTOBERFEST-2018) on GitHub
+  - Notes: Refer to [magento2](https://github.com/magento/magento2/wiki/SQUASHTOBERFEST-2018) on GitHub

 - **LBRY**